Creole Gumbo

 Instructions

-• Place the shrimp and lump or claw crab meat into a bowl.
+• Place the shrimp and crab meat into a bowl.

 • Put the sliced chicken breast in a separate bowl.

-• Sprinkle the lemon pepper, parsley and hot sauce liberally over the seafood and meat in both bowls, then use your hands to coat the meats with the seasoning.
+• Sprinkle the lemon pepper, parsley and hot sauce liberally over the seafood and meat in both bowls, then toss to coat.

 • Set both bowls aside.